Religion in Guatemala: Protestantism

-Eastern Orthodox and Oriental Orthodox Christianity
+Oriental Orthodoxy

+The Syriac Orthodox Archdiocese of Central America is a jurisdiction of the Syriac Orthodox Church based primarily in Guatemala.
+It originated in 2003, when Eduardo Aguirre Oestmann, a former priest of the Roman Catholic Church, led a charismatic renewal movement that separated from the Catholic Church in search of a more localized and apostolic expression of Christianity.
+The movement was subsequently received into the Syriac Orthodox Church, and Oestmann was consecrated as Archbishop Mor Yacoub Eduardo.

+The archdiocese is composed largely of indigenous Maya communities, particularly in rural regions such as Huehuetenango and El Quiché.
+It has expanded to include numerous parishes across Central America, including three dioceses within Guatemala.
+Estimates of its membership exceed 500,000.

+The archdiocese follows the liturgical and spiritual traditions of the Syriac Orthodox Church, including the use of the Syriac language in worship.
+These practices are often expressed alongside local cultural elements, resulting in a distinctive synthesis of Syriac Christian tradition and indigenous Maya religious and cultural forms.

+Eastern Orthodoxy

 According to a Guatemalan Orthodox monastery, Orthodox Christianity arrived in Guatemala at the end of the 19th century and beginning of the 20th century with immigrants from Lebanon, Russia, and Greece.
 In the 1980s two Catholic women, Mother Ines and Mother Maria, converted to Orthodox Christianity and established a monastery.
 In 1992 they were received into the Antiochian Patriarchate and in 1995 the Catholic Apostolic Orthodox Antiochian Church in Guatemala was formally established.
 The state orphanage of Hogar Rafael Ayau, established in 1857, was privatized and transferred to their care in 1996.

 In 2010 a religious group which had begun as a Catholic movement under a priest, Andrés de Jesús Girón (died 2014, also known as Andrew Giron), was received into the Eastern Orthodox Church by the Ecumenical Patriarchate of Constantinople and placed under the Greek Orthodox Metropolis of Mexico.

-The Non-Chalcedonian Syriac Orthodox Church of Antioch, which is part of the Oriental Orthodox communion, received as many as 500,000 converts from a schismatic Catholic denomination in 2013.
-The Syriac Orthodox Patriarchal Vicariate of Guatemala is led by Archbishop Mor Yacoub Edward.

-Both Eastern and Oriental Orthodox converts are almost largely made up of indigenous Mayans, a historically persecuted ethnic minority in Guatemala.